"Quality Outdoor Living Since 1995"

 • Outdoor living features: Consistently top 5 buyer priority

-• Competing inventory: 60%+ of comparable homes have some form of outdoor cover
+• Competing inventory: Many comparable homes already have some form of outdoor cover

 • Days on market: Homes with quality outdoor living typically sell faster